 Canal Classrooms

-The C&O Canal National Historical Park (NHP)’s Canal Classrooms program, offered since 2013 and supported by the C&O Canal Trust, provides experiential learning opportunities to K-12 students at three locations: Great Falls, Williamsport, and Cumberland.
-This is accomplished via STEAM-based curricula (Science, Technology, Engineering, Arts, Math) taught by the Canal Classrooms Corps (CCC), a cadre of retired teachers.
-Since 2013, over 60,000 students have participated in Canal Classrooms, including many who are economically-disadvantaged and attend Title 1 schools.
+The C&O Canal National Historical Park’s Canal Classrooms program, offered since 2013 and supported by the C&O Canal Trust, currently provides experiential learning opportunities to K-12 students at three locations: Great Falls, Williamsport, and Cumberland.
+This is accomplished via STEAM-based curricula (Science, Technology, Engineering, Arts, Math) taught by the Canal Classrooms Corps (CCC), cadre of retired teachers, local educators, professionals, and volunteers.
+To date, over 70,000 students have participated in Canal Classrooms, including many who attend Title 1 schools.

 What Your Donation Supports

-Your support of Canal Classrooms will enable the Park to provide education programs to more school children each year.
+As requests for field trips continue to increase, the support of the Trust and the Canal Classrooms Corps remains critical to expanding the program.
+Your support of Canal Classrooms will enable the park to provide critical education programs to more school children each year.
 Below is a breakdown of donation opportunities.

 Retired educators with years of teaching experience make up the Canal Classrooms Corps.
-There are currently 45 teachers, teaching approximately 9,000 students each year at Great Falls and in Williamsport and Cumberland.
-They are trained to teach side by side with the C&O Canal Ranger staff with each one teaching from one to three classes a day (from 30 to 120 students).
-To help them defray travel and other costs, the Park pays each teacher a stipend of $50 a day.
+There are currently over 40 teachers, teaching thousands of students each year at Great Falls and in Williamsport and Cumberland.
+They are trained to teach side by side with a C&O Canal Ranger with each one teaching from one to three classes each day (from 30 to 120 students).
+To help them defray travel and other costs, the park provides each teacher an additional stipend of $75 a day.

 The Canal Classrooms curriculum is developed in collaboration with local school boards to be integrated with school lesson plans and to align with national and state standards.
-To date, the Park has curriculum programs in Allegany and Washington Counties and is working to continue curriculum development in Montgomery and Frederick Counties, and in the District of Columbia.
+To date, the Park has curriculum programs in Allegany, Washington, and Montgomery Counties and is working to continue curriculum development in and Frederick County and in Washington D.C.

 It costs about $125 to provide training for each classroom teacher in new education programs and supporting resources available to students.
-In addition, teachers are paid a stipend and are guaranteed bus funding through the Transportation Scholarship Program to enable them to bring their students to the Park for Canal Classrooms in the upcoming school year.
+In addition, teachers are paid a stipend and are guaranteed bus funding through the Transportation Scholarship Program to enable them to bring their students to the park.

 TRT presents a unique professional development opportunity for teachers to learn about National Park Service (NPS) resources and how to incorporate them into classroom curricula.
 This hallmark NPS program recruits educators from K-12 schools to spend their summers in national parks, developing and presenting educational materials and programs.
 Following the summer, teachers return to their classrooms where they share their knowledge and experiences with students, fostering support and interest in the local community.